In 2009, I was promoted to a job with frequent travel. Soon thereafter, I started keeping track of all the places I’d been.

 At the same time, I’d been teaching myself Ruby on Rails by rewriting my old PHP website.
 Static pages weren’t particularly difficult to write, so I needed something more complex to work on.

 Just as I’d used my EBDB project to teach myself PHP and MySQL back in 2004, I decided to create a flight log database website to teach myself Ruby on Rails.
-I started work on Paul Bogard’s Flight Log in 2012, and launched the site in April 2013.
+I started work on Paul Bogard’s Flight Log in 2012, and launched the site as part of my Portfolio in April 2013.